 -biographical information taken from the New York Times obituary for Nat Krinsky, May 8, 1984 and Wikipedia

-The Hilda Pauline Rosengard collection consists of 1 envelope containing 5 items (papers, 1 booklet, 1 photograph)
+The Hilda Pauline Rosengard Papers consist of 1 envelope containing 5 items (papers, 1 booklet, 1 photograph)

 This collection was donated to NEC by Hilda Pauline Rosengard Krinsky’s son Ed Krinsky in August 2005.
 The collection was initially sent to NEC President Daniel Steiner who then turned it over to the NEC Archives.

-Access to this collection is by appointment through the NEC Archivist.
+Access to the Rosengard Papers is by appointment through the NEC Archivist.
 There are no restrictions pertaining to this collection.